Bilateral relations

 Trade and investment

-There are a number of established Australian retail brands in Malaysia including Aesop, Blackmores, Boost Juice, Cotton On, Harvey Norman, and King Living.
+There are a number of established Australian retail brands in Malaysia including Aesop, Arnott's, Blackmores, Boost Juice, Cotton On, Harvey Norman, and King Living.

 Malaysia is home to some of Australia's major investments in Southeast Asia, including Cochlear, Lynas, NS BlueScope, Lendlease and, more recently, NextDC and AirTrunk.
 In the other direction, leading Malaysian businesses such as Gamuda, Gentari, OSK, Sime Darby, Petronas, as well as EPF and KWAP, are all significant investors in Australia.

-Malaysia trade/economic fact sheet [PDF].
+- Malaysia trade/economic fact sheet [PDF].

-Information on doing business in Malaysia
+- Information on doing business in Malaysia

 Education

 Our relationship has long been grounded in education, with links stretching back to before Malaysia's independence in 1957.
-We estimate there are more than 300,000 Malaysian alumni of Australian education institutions.
+We estimate there are more than 500,000 Malaysian alumni of Australian education institutions.

 Agriculture and food security

 Malaysia and Australia have a well-established and complementary agricultural trade partnership which benefits both countries.
-Australia is a reliable and major supplier to Malaysia of top quality agricultural and food products such as beef, wheat and diary products, supporting value-adding industries in Malaysia and benefiting global food security.
+Australia is a reliable and major supplier to Malaysia of top quality agricultural and food products such as beef, wheat and dairy products, supporting value-adding industries in Malaysia and benefiting global food security.

 Australia and Malaysia work closely with respective bilateral agencies to advance existing policy dialogue on bilateral, regional and multilateral agri-trade interests, especially through the Malaysia-Australia Agricultural Cooperation Working Group (MAACWG) and MAFTA structures.
 Being a core element of our CSP, the biennial MAACWG (underpinned by the MOU on agricultural cooperation) and MAFTA SPS Working Group remain the key fora for strategic and operational bilateral agricultural dialogue.
-Malaysia and Australia continue to explore mutually beneficial opportunities to enhance regulatory practices, processes and systems in order to facilitate trade and food security through these structures.

 Under the MAACWG, Malaysia and Australia seek to build and enhance networking and partnership on food security and food safety.
 Engagement with the private sector to explore market and investment opportunities in sectors such as food and agribusiness has also been a key area of focus under this body.
+Under the Southeast Asia Australia Government Partnerships Program Australia has hosted capacity building activities with Malaysian Government agencies and agriculture industry.

 Defence and security